wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.21 =
+* Added ability to "soft" block XMLRPC to prevent pingback vulnerability while still allowing other access
+* Updated "Suspicious queary strings" to not block plugin updates
+* Update NGINX comment spam rewrite rules to better work with multi-site domain mapping
+* Move 404 hook in hide backend from wp to wp_loaded
+* Make sure super-admin role is maintained on multi-site when changing user id 1 and admin username at the same time
+* Make sure all redirects for hide backend and ssl are 302, not 301
+* Better resetting of SSL and disallow file editor on deactivation to account for more states
+* Make sure hide backend works with registration
+* Minor copy and other fixes
+* Update nginx rewrite rule on comment spam when domain mapping is active
+* Added the ability to disable file locking (old behavior)
+* Better file lock release (try more than 1 method) before failing
+* Don't automatically show file lock error on first attempt
+* Added Spanish translation by <a href="http://www.webhostinghub.com/">Andrew Kurtis</a>

 = 4.0.19 =
 * Clean up away mode to prevent lockouts on update or other points